 Mature trees are said to be hardy in Zones 6, but i recommend protecting the plant from all frost the first 2-3 years, perhaps by moving the pot indoors over the winter, or by giving overhead protection.
 When the plant nears flowering size, it might need cooler nights in winter (below 55-60°F / 12-16°C) to encourage flowering, although i am not certain about this.

 Over about 40% humidity is best.

-Fertilizing -- Feed twice during the growing season, in spring and again in summer, with a slow-release (pelleted or organic) fertilizer.
+Fertilizing -- Feed twice during the growing season, in spring and again in summer, with a fertilizer that contains micronutrients (I use this).

 Pruning -- Pruning is optional.
 If you want it to have a short, bushy shape, pinch off the growing tip of the tallest stem, and this will encourage side branches to form.
 If you prefer a tall, tree-like shape, remove the lower branches.

 Bugs to watch for -- This will vary in different parts of the country.
 Dogwood borer might be a problem in prone areas.
-Indoors, watch for typical indoor pests like spider mites (tiny "dots" under the leaves, with webbing), mealy bugs, thrips, and scale.
+Indoors, watch for typical indoor pests like spider mites, mealy bugs, thrips, and scale.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.